hardbyte/rust-telemetry-example/README.md

 The Postgres container is started with `max_connections=300` so the larger pools can sustain high-concurrency load tests without timing out.

+The backend worker now exposes `BACKEND_DB_MAX_CONNECTIONS` (default `32`) so Kafka consumers and scheduled jobs can scale independently from the API.
+Increase it when you expect heavy background refresh traffic or a surge of ingestion events.

+> **PostgreSQL 18+ required**: The schema now relies on the native [`uuidv7()`](https://www.postgresql.org/docs/current/functions-uuid.html) generator that ships with PostgreSQL 18.
+The migration `20251120190000_use_native_uuidv7.sql` will refuse to run on older versions; upgrade your cluster (or stick to Docker Compose’s `postgres:18` image) before applying new migrations.

 ![img.png](./.github/locust-screenshot.png)